codelogn/WinWork/docs/README.md

-# LinkerApp Documentation
+# WinWork Documentation

 ## Overview
-LinkerApp is a WPF application for managing links, folders, and notes.
+WinWork is a WPF application for managing links, folders, and notes.
 It uses MVVM architecture and Entity Framework Core for data persistence.
 ## Key Features
 - Unified add/edit dialog for all item types (Links, Folders, Notes)
 - Notes type (freeform text, no URL required)